 The information provided below is general.
-Therefore, if you wish to get a customized offer, do not hesitate to request a quote by filling up the questionnaire on the right corner of this page.
-You will then receive a customized service, providing you with up to 4 different boiler suppliers that best fit your needs.
+Therefore, if you wish to get a customised offer, do not hesitate to request a quote by filling up the questionnaire on the right corner of this page.
+You will then receive a customised service, providing you with up to 4 different boiler suppliers that best fit your needs.

 Before checking the different products offered by the main manufacturers presented above, we suggest you having a look at the guide below.
 It presents you all the elements you need to consider in order to choose the type of boiler that best suits your needs.